 The ricotta and fig gelato, on the other hand, was marvellous!
 As soon as this gelato hit my tongue, I was obsessed.
 The gelato base tasted clearly of ricotta, without being too cheesy, meanwhile pieces of caramelised fig added a welcome sweetness.
 The combination of fig and ricotta fused perfectly together into an extremely memorable gelato experience.
 I loved this flavour so much that after finishing this cone, I craved more and considered buying another scoop.

 I wondered if it would be so ridiculous to return to Pumparela in the span of 10 minutes for another gelato fix… nahhhhh, of course it’s not ridiculous!
 In fact, it’s the most sensible decision!
 After all, who knows if I’ll ever return to Split.
 I might as well enjoy it while I can!
 So back I went to Pumparela for another scoop of ricotta and fig… When I returned, the staff member behind the counter smirked at me as if to say, “You again?”.
 Yes, me again!
-That ricotta and fig gelato is crazy good and I’m not ashamed in the slighted to be back for it!
+That ricotta and fig gelato is crazy good and I’m not ashamed in the slightest to be back for it!
 I should note that getting this second scoop was 100% the correct decision. #noregrets

-The moral of this blog post: Explore the streets of Split with gelato from Pumparela and make sure one of your scoops is ricotta and fig. I promise I won’t judge if you go back for more.
+The moral of this blog post: explore the streets of Split with gelato from Pumparela and make sure one of your scoops is ricotta and fig. I promise I won’t judge if you go back for more.
 Happy gelato eating!

 - Cash only.